-- Ernie had a meeting with an insurance carrier in San Diego, they hired him to take on the most difficult area to work claims, and this was Ernie’s in.
+- Ernie had a meeting with an insurance carrier in San Diego, who hired him to take on the most difficult area to work claims and this was Ernie’s in.
 The reputation of his company and their success started to spread and others started giving them claims to work.

 - Ernie shares how worn down he felt at times when he wasn’t experiencing success.

 - Ernie turned to his competitive athletic background to lift himself up when things weren’t going well.

 - Ernie’s most accomplished NO came when he had little reputation.
 A large insurance carrier told him that his company had something that others did not.
 They were under contract and couldn’t work with him at the time, but they did eventually come around.
 (This NO was worth almost $2 Million)

 - Ernie shares his tried and true method for following-up with clients.

 - After not loving sales earlier in his career, Ernie now really enjoys the process.

 - Ernie had to flip the script and let a needy, overbearing client go.

 - Ernie shares what he would tell his younger self.

 If you loved this episode please consider sharing it with a friend!
 And we’d love it if you wrote us a 5 Star review on iTunes and subscribed to the show!